Configuration

 Use separate dsm error log files

 One is the ability to split the client error log into multiple, individual files.
-This is helpful if your SPECTRUM PROTECT client writes without regarding thread safety into its error log.
+This is helpful if your STORAGE PROTECT client writes without regarding thread safety into its error log.

 Exclude all reparse points from scanning